sexfrance/LogMagix/README.md

 pip install .
 ```

-Alternatively, once published, you can install it via `pip` from PyPI:
+You can also install it via `pip` from PyPI:

 ```bash
 pip install logmagix